oracle-livelabs/adb/shared/adb-auto-indexing/configure/configure.md

 This lab assumes you have completed the following lab:

 - Provision an Autonomous Database Instance
-- Create and Application Schema and Prepare for Auto Indexing
+- Create an Application Schema and Prepare for Auto Indexing
 - Execute an Application Workload
 - View the Auto Index Report
 - View Auto Index Details

 ## Task 1: Specify Schemas for Automatic Indexing

-1. You can add schemas to an inclusion or exclustion list by setting ALLOW to TRUE or FALSE.
-The schemas are specified using _parameter\_value_ and NULL means 'all'.
+1. Schemas can be added to an inclusion or exclustion list by setting ALLOW to TRUE or FALSE.
+Schema names are specified using _parameter\_value_ and NULL means 'all'.

 	```
     <copy>